 What did we do on the build side?
 Actually, naff all.
 With Citibase having access to their own in-house team of fantastic developers, they didn’t need us to take care of the ones and zeros.
 Instead, we uploaded those bad boy pages to Zeplin, exchanged tech notes with Jesse and his team, made sure they were happy and told them to call us if they needed to.

 Result then?
-None yet, we’re not live!
-However, new best friend client Ruth and her team were so chuffed with the goods that they actually gave us a bit of bonus.
+Yes!
+You can check it out here, and our new best friend client Ruth and her team were so chuffed with the goods that they actually gave us a bit of bonus.
 How’s that for a case study eh?